anhoodie/testenvion/README.md

 extern crate coinnect;
 ```

-For optional parameters, most methods require an empty str (`"
+For optional parameters, most methods require an empty str (`""`) if you don't
+want to specify them.

+Since 0.2, you have access to a generic API to communicate across excha